royroy21/dcr-javascript-test/README.md

 ### Exercise 3 - Extended information

 When hovering over a bubble display a pop-up with more information about that country/region from the JSON data.

+# Install instructions
+This app is powered by react.
+To install the start please do the following.

+`cd app`

+`npm install`

+`npm start`